kawaicheung/book-on-naming-things/manuscript/Ch_WhyNamingMatters.md

 [Software developers are more diverse than ever -- it's no longer just ‘science geeks'.
 The culture of development is changing (open source too).
 Need to emphasize human communication more than ever.]

-### What this book is not...
-[I don't know what it is about us software developers.
-We argue about good code vs bad code by referencing principles...]

-* Recipe / Rules
-* Consistency -- All names should have this form... --- rather it's about creating more readability (use these and APPLY them consistently)

-## Coding as writing

-In code, objects and methods create actions.
-Actions, when stitched together in a certain way, shape larger components.
-Components then become the building blocks for the entire application.

-Coding sounds an awful lot like writing, doesn't it?
-Nouns and verbs create sentences, sentences shape paragraphs, paragraphs build chapters, and so forth.

-This section approaches better naming by thinking about it in the way we'd think about writing good prose.
-Is the name of an object clear and unambiguous?
-While the individual words feel right, does the entire line read coherently?

-## DHH Rails 2014 keynote:

-Forensics, much more like reading literature than a 'hard science'.

-Discovering Laws of Programming -> "Law of Demeter" .
-Lull into belief that what we do is 'science'.

-PseudoScience.

-We are all insecure about parts of our codebases.

-TDD ->

-Engineering/Computer Science lens...makes 'laws' and 'rules' more important.

-Programming information systems...
-METRICS.
-BOOM.

-"Just because somethig is easy to measure doesnt mean its important"

-Science is clear objective truth.

-Software engineering is a hard-hat you wear occasionally.
-Performance testing for example.

-"Software writer"

-CLARITY OF THE CODEBASE ABOVE ALL ELSE.

-There's no one formula -- "I'll know it when i see it."
-"Develop an eye."

-Writing code is just a 'draft'.